MicrosoftDocs/biztalk-docs/his/core/service-for-drda-operations.md

  You can start the DRDA Service to run as a service or console application.

 #### Windows Service
  Using a Command Window, you can start the DRDA Service to run as a service, under credentials defined in the service configuration.

-1. On the Start menu, point to All Programs, point to Microsoft Visual Studio 2010, point to Visual Studio Tools, right click Visual Studio x64 Win64 Command Prompt (2010), and click Run as administrator.
-The User Account Control dialog will appear.
-Click Yes to continue.

-2. From the command prompt, enter net start msdrdaservice and press Enter.
+Open a command prompt, enter net start msdrdaservice and select Enter.

     ```
     C:\Windows\system32>net start msdrdaservice